2023-2024 FRC Sponsorship Grants

 - NOTE: The website will stop accepting applications promptly at the specified deadline, in which case, you will not be able to extend your session or submit an application after the deadline, even when logged into the website.

 - NASA will review submitted applications and inform teams of their selection via the NASA Robotics Alliance Project (RAP) website (https://robotics.nasa.gov).
-It is our plan to announce selections no later than the Week of November 7, 2022.
+It is our plan to announce selections the Week of October 10, 2023.
 Please note that this is our current best estimate for the announcement date.
 The date may have to change due to circumstances beyond our control.
 If this should happen, a revised estimate of the announcement date will be posted on the RAP website as soon as possible.

 - Please do not wait until the last minute to login and submit your application.
 The portal will stop accepting applications promptly at the specified deadline, regardless of when you logged in.
 Note: If your application has errors it will not submit the application even if it’s right at the deadline.
 You must ensure all errors are resolved prior to submission of application.